ChrisPedder/QMUL-Lecture/slides/part_a.md

-# Learning to Learn - AI in Education
+# Learning to Learn - AI and Human Learning
 # Part A: What is Artificial Intelligence

 **QMUL Lecture**